You haven't heard of him? You will.

 Dave was drawn to this process because it restored the artist to the "proper role of artisan," allowing each piece to slowly reveals itself with each bold new color.

-featured on the Carol Duvall Show and also in the Los Angeles Times, where Richard Duardo, chairman of the Graphic Arts Council at the Los Angeles County Museum of Art and a master printer himself was quoted as saying,
+He's been featured on the Carol Duvall Show and also in the Los Angeles Times, where Richard Duardo, chairman of the Graphic Arts Council at the Los Angeles County Museum of Art and a master printer himself was quoted as saying,

 "...few artists or printmakers still do linoleum reduction printing..."We're a dying craft.
 Reductive printmaking is a time consuming, tedious process.
 In this day and age, people don't have that much patience.
 Artists turn instead to large-format printers, which are glorified Xerox machines.
 That's why when I see somebody that has mastered this craft, I'm flabbergasted.
 Lefner has gone beyond being a master printmaker.
 He's hands down the best linocut printmaker on the West Coast."